zhouyaoji/MixApp/README.md

 ./pull_machine_agent_logs.sh
 ```
 You'll get a folder "machine_agent_logs" that contains 6 zipped Machine Agent logs accordingly.

+## Tagging

+Use ./tagAll.sh to tag versions of local images, such as 4.2, 4.3.
+Use ./untagAll.sh to untag versions.

 ## Note:
 1. Right after build, Node.js container may not be reporting correctly.
 Stop and restart Node.js container will fix it.